lukebarousse/SQL_Data_Engineering_Course/Projects/1_EDA/README.md

 ## 🧩 Problem & Context

-Data teams need to answer questions like:
+Job market analysts need to answer questions like:

 - 🎯 **Most in-demand:** *Which skills are most in-demand for data engineers?*
 - 💰 **Highest paid:** *Which skills command the highest salaries?*